byTheInK/-TermiNote-/README.md

 ## How to run in other folders?

-You can copy ``terminote.py`` to folder where you working.
+You can copy this folder to folder where you working.
 And you run.(If you don't know how to run this.
 Please read the *How to run?*)

 ## What can be done?